-Climatic conditions vary between all the different types of Proteaceae but there are some requirements that they all have in common.
-I would always recommend that when choosing your plants, you do your homework first and make sure that it is appropriate for your garden or landscape’s climate.
+Climatic conditions vary between all the different types of Proteaceae, but there are some requirements that they all have in common.
+I recommend when you choose your plants, you do your homework first.
+Make sure that it is appropriate for your garden or landscape’s climate.
 You have very little control over this, and it will be a determining factor as to whether plants survive or not.

 - Full sun is a must-have.
-All Proteaceae need to be planted in areas where they receive as much sun as possible.
+You must plant all Proteaceae in areas with as much sun as possible.

-- Varieties that originate from winter rainfall regions must have good air circulation and cool nights and do not tolerate high humidity in summer, which is why they will not do well in summer rainfall regions.
+- Varieties that originate from winter rainfall regions must have good air circulation and cool nights.
+Moreover, they do not tolerate high humidity in summer.
+Due to this, they will not do well in summer rainfall regions.

-- Varieties that grow in mountainous areas are tolerant of very cold conditions and even some snow, so if you are in a cold area, rather choose one of these varieties.
+- Varieties that grow in mountainous areas are tolerant of very cold conditions and even some snow.
+If you live in a cold area, rather choose one of these varieties.

-- Some summer rainfall species are tolerant of moderate frost but winter rainfall species are usually only tolerant of light frost for short periods of time depending on the variety.
+- Some summer rainfall species are tolerant of moderate frost.
+Depending on the variety, winter rainfall species are usually only tolerant of light frost for short periods of time.

-- All Proteaceae plants need good air circulation, so you need to take this into consideration when planting.
-Try to not overcrowd these plants.
+- All Proteaceae plants need good air circulation.
+Therefore, you need to take this into consideration when you plant them.
+Try not to overcrowd these plants.

 - Proteas perform best in fairly windy conditions.

-- Most Proteaceae grow in nutrient-poor sandy soils and they tend to not do well in soils that have a heavy clay component.
+Most Proteaceae grow in nutrient-poor sandy soils.
+They do not do well in soils that have a heavy clay component.
 The general rule of thumb is that the top and subsoil should not contain more than 30% clay.
-If you have got slightly clay soil then gypsum (neutral, does not alter PH) can be used to slightly alter the structure by separating the clay particles.
-Do not use lime to do this as it will alter the PH of the soil, increasing it which is not what Proteaceae want at all and is toxic to them.
+If you have slightly clay soil, then you can use gypsum (neutral, does not alter PH) to slightly alter the structure of the soil by separating the clay particles.
+Do not use lime to do this.
+It will increase the PH of the soil.
+It is not what Proteaceae want at all!
+Moreover, it is toxic to them.

-- A few Proteaceae which tolerate a more clay soil do exist, but they are far and few.
+- A few Proteaceae which tolerate a more clay soil do exist, but there are very few of them.

-- An extremely important factor is that plants from this family require acidic soil with a PH between 5-7 and will not do well in naturally alkaline soils.
-Hence the reason why they do not do well in clay soils as they tend to be more alkaline.
+- An extremely important factor is that plants from this family require acidic soil with a PH between 5-7.
+They will not do well in naturally alkaline soils.
+Hence, the reason why they do not do well in clay soils that are more alkaline.

-- All Proteaceae need a well-drained soil that is well aerated and if they are not in this type of soil tend to rot and develop root fungi which leads to fatalities.
+- All Proteaceae need a well-drained soil that is well-aerated.
+If they are not in this type of soil, they tend to rot and develop root fungi.
+This leads to fatalities.

-- If your soil is not perfect then you can also remedy this by digging a larger hole and mixing the soil that comes out of it with composted pine bark or a fynbos potting soil for example Arnerlia potting soil.
-This gives the plants a transitional layer and means they will not get an immediate shock when roots start establishing.
+- If your soil is not perfect, you can remedy this.
+Dig a large hole and mix the soil that comes out of it with composted pine bark or a fynbos potting soil.
+This gives the plants a transitional layer and means they will not be shocked when they establish their roots.

-- Winter and summer rainfall areas have different planting seasons.
-In winter rainfall areas Proteaceae are usually planted in April, May and June – when slightly cooler weather is experienced.
-In summer rainfall areas planting is traditionally done in August and September – when weather is slightly warmer and frost has passed.
+Winter and summer rainfall areas have different planting seasons.
+In winter rainfall areas, you should plant your Proteaceae in April, May and June, when it is slightly cooler.
+In summer rainfall areas, you should plant in August and September – when the weather is slightly warmer and frost has passed.

-- When planting, do not use any bonemeal, phosphorus or even normal compost as all are alkaline and compost can contain high amounts of nitrogen, which Proteaceae are also not too fond of.
+- When you plant, do not use any bonemeal, phosphorus or even normal compost, as all are alkaline, and compost can contain high amounts of nitrogen, which Proteaceae are also not too fond of.
 Rather, as previously mentioned, plant with composted pine bark or Arnelia potting soil.

-- Planting distances vary from plant to plant but the general rule of thumb is that varieties that reach a maximum height of 2m should be planted 65cm apart minimum and plants that grow higher than this should be planted about 1m apart.
-Varieties that grow less than 2m high should be planted about 50cm apart.
+- Planting distances vary from plant to plant, but the general rule of thumb is that you should plant varieties that reach a maximum height of 2 meters and a minimum distance of 65cm apart.
+Leave 1 meter of space between plants that grow higher than 2 meters.
+When you plant varieties that grow less than 2m high, you should plant them about 50cm apart.

-- Mulching helps to retain soil moisture, means the roots are less exposed and therefore keep cool and also prevents weed development, which is important as Proteaceae roots do not want to be disturbed.
+- Mulching helps to retain soil moisture, which means the roots are less exposed and, therefore, keep cool.
+It also prevents weed development, which is important as Proteaceae roots do not want to be disturbed.

-- Another benefit to mulching is that, slowly, as the mulch decomposes, it will release some natural nutrients into the soil that benefits the plant.
+- Another benefit to mulching is that, slowly, as it decomposes, it will release some natural nutrients into the soil that benefit the plant.

 - Typical mulches used for these plants are wood chips, bark nuggets, gravel and crushed rock.
 You can also mulch using pruned and cut-up material from Proteaceae.
 Remember that mulches should not touch the base of the plant.

-- When Proteaceae are young they need a little more water – a good soaking two-three times weekly, but once they become more established they are more drought-tolerant and water-wise.
-Watering is also dependent on the type of soil they are growing in and if the soil is sandy, more watering than the above is often required.
+- When Proteaceae are young, they need a little more water – a good soaking two to three times weekly.
+Once they become more established, they are more drought-tolerant and water-wise.
+Watering is also dependent on the type of soil they are growing in.
+If the soil is sandy, more watering than the above is often required.

-- Proteaceae should be watered earlier in the day.
-If the roots are regularly wet in the evening, this can lead to fungal root infections which can be deadly to your plant.
+- You should water Proteaceae early in the day.
+If the roots are regularly wet in the evening, this can lead to fungal root infections, which can be deadly to your plant.

 - Container-grown plants also require more watering than soil-grown plants, requiring a daily or every second day soaking.
-These containers should be strategically placed in morning sun and afternoon shade in the summertime to prevent drying out.
+You should place these containers strategically.
+Place it in the morning sun and afternoon shade in the summertime to prevent drying out.

-- As mentioned, Proteaceae prefer growing in naturally nutrient-poor soils and therefore do not really need additional feeding.
+- As mentioned, Proteaceae prefer to grow in naturally nutrient-poor soils.
+Therefore, they do not really need additional feeding.

-- Normal compost and especially mushroom compost should be avoided as they are high in nitrogen as well as phosphorus.
+- You should avoid normal compost, and especially mushroom compost, as they are high in nitrogen as well as phosphorus.

 - The best fertiliser to use – and what we use at Contours – is Talborne 5:1:5 (16).
-As this is an organic fertiliser, nutrients are released slowly, as well as phosphorus (the 1 in the ratio) is low which means it will not change the PH of the soil to a higher one which negatively affects Proteaceae.
+As this is an organic fertiliser, it releases nutrients slowly, and phosphorus (the 1 in the ratio) is low.
+This means it will not change the PH of the soil to a higher one, negatively affecting Proteaceae.

-- An additional way to provide feeding to your plants is to use pruned material as a mulch by cutting up material and adding it around the base of the plant (not touching the plant).
-As the organic material decomposes, it will slowly release nutrients to the plant.
+- An additional way to feed your plants is to use pruned material as a mulch by cutting up material and adding it around the base of the plant (not touching the plant).
+As the organic material decomposes, it slowly releases nutrients to the plant.

 - Pruning of Proteaceae is extremely important to extend the life of these plants and also to maintain a good shape.

-- The pruning of Proteaceae varies for each type and we would recommend that you visit the Arnelia website for more detailed tips on this particular topic.
+- The pruning of Proteaceae varies for each type.
+We recommend that you visit the Arnelia website for more detailed tips on this particular topic.

-In conclusion, if you had some struggles in the past with Proteaceae growing, we hope that these step-by-step tips will help and guide you to more successful fynbos growing in the future.
-Although not the simplest plants to grow, once you get the gist of Proteaceae growing you will be rewarded with some of the most unique and spectacular flora our world has to offer.
+In conclusion, if you struggled in the past with Proteaceae growing, we hope that these step-by-step tips will help and guide you to more successful fynbos growing in the future.
+Although not the simplest plants to grow, once you get the gist of Proteaceae growing, these Fynbos plants will reward you with some of the most unique and spectacular flora our world has to offer.